mlimaloureiro/ec2scheduler/README.md

-# Uniplaces AWS Scheduler
+# AWS EC2 Scheduler

-The AWS Scheduler is a script that given a set of profiles schedule the uptime of ec2 instances.
+The AWS EC2 Scheduler is a script that given a set of profiles schedule the uptime of ec2 instances.

 ## Getting Started